jentery/508v3/tabletop.md

 Prior to seminar, please:

 * Draft and print five copies of a manual for your game.
-It should include a description of your game and the setup, conditions, and components ("bits").
+It should include a description of your game and the setup, conditions, and components.
 It should also include and describe all of the rules.
 Consider including images, such as diagrams, alongside the text.
 Finally, make sure the manual is available in PDF and tactile form.
 * Refine your prototype where necessary and log the changes in your design doc.

 During seminar, we will:

 * Finalize the details for the end-of-term event, including the location, approach/style, content, and communications (~30 minutes).
-* Workshop your manual along with your prototype's world, system, bits, and dynamics (~1.5 hours).
+* Workshop your manual along with your prototype's world, system, components, and dynamics (~1.5 hours).
 Please log and save this work in your design doc.
 * Review the relevance of prototyping your -ism and primary text to literary, cultural, and digital studies (~1 hour).

 ## Week 13: REFINE, PACKAGE, AND ARCHIVE THE PARTS.